Already with an agency? Switch to Nina.care and get €500 discount with code SWITCH500

 Was finding an au pair stressful?

-E: A little bit yes, because we can’t easily get away because of our company.
+“It was a little stressful in the sense that we can’t easily get away because of our company.
 That makes it harder to quickly get in the car and drive away.
 But very gradually, things come naturally, as they should.
-So yeah.
+So yeah.”

 How did you decide to get an au pair?

-E: No, no, it felt right immediately.
+“It felt right immediately.
 And it’s a two way street.
 We add something, she adds something to us.
 And we absolutely wanted to add something for her, [to] show her something of the Netherlands, how we do things here.
 And we hoped that it was the same for her.
-Well, it’s like that now, so we get just as much from Themi as she does from us, in [sharing] culture and that is great.
+Well, it’s like that now, so we get just as much from Themi as she does from us, in [sharing] culture and that is great.”

 Were there any culture shocks?

-What is it like when you au pair has her weekends?
+What is it like when your au pair has her weekends?

-E: Sometimes, yes, but if we are going to do something, then she always comes with us.
+“If we are going to do something, then she always comes with us.
 Or, anyway, she can come with us.
-It varies, yes, sometimes we have to work, sometimes there’s football, sometimes there are sports, sometimes it just depends.
+It varies, yes, sometimes we have to work, sometimes there’s football, sometimes there are sports, sometimes it just depends.”

 Did you discuss your parenting style with your au pair?